 MrXL

-MrXL is an example DSL for demonstrating Calyx.
 MrXL programs consist of map

 and reduce

-operations on arrays.
-For example, this is a dot product implementation:
+For example, here is a dot-product implementation:

 input avec: int[1024]